optisizer/CleaningDataAssignment/README.md

   * Make sure it's in your working directory
   * In the console window, simply type: read.csv("TidyAverageAccelerometerData.txt")
     - No other arguments for the read.csv function should be necessary
+    - (although file is txt, it should be read properly with a minimum of arguments)

 ##My step by step process
 What follows is the step by step process I followed in order to complete the assignment.
 I have listed a few more